ajrcarey/pdfium-render/README.md

 will be removed in release 0.9.0.

 A small number of functions in the Pdfium API are gated behind compile-time flags when compiling Pdfium.
-Release 0.8.25 introduced new crate features to control whether these functions are included in the `PdfiumLibraryBindings` trait.
+`pdfium-render` release 0.8.25 introduced new crate features to control whether these functions are included in the `PdfiumLibraryBindings` trait:

 * `pdfium_use_skia`: includes SKIA-specific functions in `PdfiumLibraryBindings`.
 You must bind to a build of Pdfium that was compiled with the `PDF_USE_SKIA` flag, or using these functions will fail.